a5c-ai/action/default-prompt.md

 - **Format**: `@agent-name` in commit messages
 - **Examples**:
-  - `@security-scanner` - Request security analysis
-  - `@code-review-agent` - Request code quality review
+  - `@validation-agent` - Request code quality review
-  - `@deployment-agent` - Request deployment preparation
-  - `@documentation-agent` - Request documentation updates
+  - `@developer-agent` - Request developer assistance

 ### Code Comment Mentions
 You can also be triggered by mentions in code comments: